-Aaron “Ronnie” Chatterji, Ph.D. is an Associate Professor at Duke University’s Fuqua School of Business.
+Aaron “Ronnie” Chatterji, Ph.D. is an Associate Professor at Duke University’s Fuqua School of Business and co-author of Can Business Save the Earth?: Innovating our Way to Sustainability, released in May, 2018.
 From 2010-2011, he served as a Senior Economist at the White House Council of Economic Advisors (CEA) where he worked on a wide range of policies relating to innovation, entrepreneurship, infrastructure and economic growth.
 His research and teaching investigate some of the most important forces shaping our global economy and society: entrepreneurship, innovation, and the expanding social mission of business.
 He is especially interested in the fluid boundaries between government and business, and how public policies interact with the activities of responsible companies, social entrepreneurs, and creative customers.
 He is faculty affiliate of the Health Sector Management program, the Center for Entrepreneurship and Innovation, and the Center for Energy, Development and Global Environment at Duke University.

 Rick Larson, Adjunct Professor and ShadeFund Director; NC Program Director, Natural Capital Investment Fund; Director of Sustainable Ventures, The Conservation Fund